wenjunthenwj/wenjunthenwj.github.io/docs/index.md

 <i>:octicons-dot-fill-16: Valorant (FPS): </i>

 At first glance, I thought Valorant would be what TF2 could only dream of being - having actual developmental team that listens to their players.
-Even though I loved the characters and the aesthetic of the game, I didn’t really like the round-based ‘die once and not respawn’ type of gameplay.
-However, just due so many of my friends and students playing it, it was always a common topic to talk about meeting new people and hopping on a game with some friends to have fun.
+Even though I love the characters and the aesthetic of the game, I didn’t really like the round-based ‘die once and not respawn’ type of gameplay which is similar to CS.
+However, its really fun to play together with my friends, and I really enjoyed the friendships and talking about life over a game of Valorant.
+Yes, I am a jett main because dash go woosh.

 <i>:octicons-dot-fill-16: Genshin Impact (RPG): </i>

 The amount of marketing this game had when it first launched was crazy, the artstyle, world building and characters seemed so cool.
 As much as I loved the combat mechanics and world exploration, I hated reading through long chunks of text and sitting through long-winded story quests.
 Similar to Valorant, just based on the sheer number of people that know about Genshin, its always a common topic that comes up when I talk to new people.
 I always enjoy the feeling of levelling up your characters and getting better artifacts and weapons for them to do more damage.
+And also wishing, ah yes, primogems is life.